icrto/xML/Synthetic Dataset/README.md

 ## Description

 <p align="justify">
           Synthetic Dataset composed by images containing polygons.
-Each polygon is defined by its **p** and **q** factors, where p is the number of vertices and q represents how these vertices are connected, for example, if q equals 3 then the 1st vertex connects to the 4th and so on.
+Each polygon is defined by its <b>p</b> and <b>q</b> factors, where p is the number of vertices and q represents how these vertices are connected, for example, if q equals 3 then the 1st vertex connects to the 4th and so on.
 If p equals -1 then the polygon is a circle and the value of q is irrelevant.
 </p>

 <p align="justify">